 Their approach could be employed to include different geometries such as cylinders and ellipsoids.

 The optical element the team designed is essentially a surface covered in thousands of tiny spheres of different sizes, arranged in a periodic square lattice.
 Using spheres simplified the design, and the team used a commercially available 3D printer to fabricate two prototype optical elements — the larger of the two with sides just 0.02 centimeters long — at the Washington Nanofabrication Facility on the UW campus.
-The optical elements were 3D-printed out of an ultraviolet epoxy on glass surfaces.
+The optical elements were 3D-printed out of ultraviolet epoxy on glass surfaces.
 One element was designed to focus light at 1,550 nanometers, the other at 3,000 nanometers.

-The researchers visualized the optical elements under a microscope to see how well they performed as designed — focusing light of either 1,550 or 3,000 nanometers at eight specific points along a 3D helical pattern.
+The researchers visualized the optical elements under a microscope to see how well they performed as designed — focusing the light of either 1,550 or 3,000 nanometers at eight specific points along a 3D helical pattern.
 Under the microscope, most focused points of light were at the positions predicted by the team’s theoretical simulations.
 For example, for the 1,550-nanometer wavelength device, six of eight focal points were in the predicted position.
 The remaining two showed only minor deviations.

 With the high performance of their prototypes, the team would like to improve the design process to reduce background levels of light and improve the accuracy of the placement of the focal points, and to incorporate other design elements compatible with Mie scattering theory.